crazywhalecc/static-php-cli/README.md

 Currently supported PHP versions for compilation:

-> :warning: supported but not maintained
+> :warning: supported but not maintained by static-php-cli authors
 >
 > :heavy_check_mark: supported
 >